How to Set, Change, or Disable User Password in Linux

 Disable User Password in Linux

 The command above deletes a user’s password (make it empty).
-Although this is possible, and you can have an account without a password, it is not advised because anyone will only be able to type in the account username to access the system.
+Although this is possible, and you can have an account without a password, it’s not advised because anyone can only type in the account username to access the system.

 Login without password in Linux